mindwingx/service-call-adapter/README.md

     {
         /*
          * Note: you make multiple Service Call Classes and handle them here to
-         * access by related condition or etc.
+         * access by the related condition, etc.
          */

         $this->service = new FirstServiceCall();